elymma/TFL-Travel-Dashboard-Dash-App/README.md

 * The data set contains 12 years of TFL usage data and displaying this all at once could obscure important aspects of the data as yearly trends would be harder to recognise.
 The choice choose how many years of data can be displayed at a time allows the data to be viewed in more detail by the user.
-* The minimum time period that can be displayed is 1 year.
+* The minimum time period that can be displayed is one year.
 This is as this is it displays the yearly variation in usage, an important aspect to consider when making a judgement based on TFL usage.
 * There are no additional chart elements shown beyond the title, years displayed, axis labels and key.
 This keeps the focus on the actual data and not unnecessary chartjunk.
 ##### Evaluation
 ##### Did it meet the design choices?
 Yes, the chart clearly show the proportion that each travel mode takes of the total TFL usage.
 ##### Strengths and weaknesses?
-* Strength: the use of coloured area to represent the proportion of a circle makes the data easier to understand and first glance and the percentage labels give a more accurate indication of the proportions.
+* Strength: the use of coloured area to represent the proportion of a circle makes the data easier to understand at first glance and the percentage labels give a more accurate indication of the proportions.
 * Weakness: there is no indication of how the proportions in users changes over time.
-This could be improved by adding a statistics panel to display the percentage change compared to the year before or by another chart type such as a stacked bar chart which would display the proportions and how the change over time.
+This could be improved by adding a statistics panel to display the percentage change compared to the year before or by another chart type such as a stacked bar chart which would display the proportions and how they change over time.

 ### References